nielsen-oss/fasttext-serving/README.md

     - *AVAILABLE*: The model is defined but not loaded, due to resource constraints
     - *FAILED*: The model is not loaded due to a different internal error

-The complete espcification can be found in the protocol buffer definition in the [protos](protos) directory.
+The complete specification can be found in the protocol buffer definition in the [protos](protos) directory.

 ## Troubleshooting

-  * Newer version of the model are not noaded.
+  * Newer versions of the model are not loaded.

-    Check that the model extension is right and the path where the file has been uploaded.
+    Check that the model extension is .ftx or .bin and the path where the file has been uploaded is right.
+    Also review your [config file](sample/config.yaml) to check that the model is listed in the *models* section

-  * Concurrent predictions are really slow.
+  * Predictions are too slow.

     Send all the predictions to the same model in bigger batches.
-    Increase the maximum number of concurrent workers in the service configuration.
+    Increase the maximum number of concurrent workers in the [service configuration](sample/config.yaml).

 ## Contact